Thursday, July 27, 2023

 21C Museum Hotel

-NEARBY DISTILLERIES: Peerless, Angel’s Envy, Rabbit Hole
+Nearby distilleries: Peerless, Angel’s Envy, Rabbit Hole

 The original 21C has only become more appealing since it opened in 2006, transforming Kentucky's hotel scene in one fell swoop.
 With 91 rooms mingling with a notable art collection across the five 19th-century warehouse buildings, plus the fantastic Proof on Main restaurant, the hotel is a worthy destination unto itself.